Cosmological implications of Bumblebee theory on an FLRW background: Conclusions

+{From a physical point of view, our results show that the Ricci–Bumblebee interaction can play an important role in the late-time cosmological dynamics.
+Even in the simplified scenario considered here, the model exhibits a rich phase-space structure including radiation- and matter-dominated saddle points together with a stable accelerated attractor.
+This demonstrates that spontaneous Lorentz symmetry breaking encoded in the Bumblebee field can effectively contribute to the cosmological expansion without the need for introducing an explicit cosmological constant.} { Moreover, the comparison with observational supernova data provides a quantitative constraint on the coupling parameter of the theory.
+The obtained best-fit value lies within the theoretically allowed interval derived from the stability analysis, indicating that the model is consistent with current cosmological observations.
+At the same time, the behavior of the statefinder diagnostics shows that the scenario can, in principle, be distinguished from the standard $\Lambda$CDM model.}

-{Although the model contains only one free parameter, its origin is fundamentally different from scalar--potential scenarios such as \cite{Armendariz-Picon:2004say,BeltranJimenez:2008iye}.
-In our case, late--time acceleration arises from the anisotropies induced via the Ricci tensor non-minimal coupled to bumblebee, rather than from an \textit{ad hoc} potential and fixed numerical values for the coupling constants.
-This framework, combined with the cosmic triad construction, ensures compatibility with isotropy and yields stable accelerating attractors in the dynamical system analysis. } This can function as an initial point for studies with more complex couplings and thus restrict the possible coupling values of the complete theory.
-Consequently, the viability of bumblebee models as potential cosmological candidates to elucidate the accelerated expansion of the Universe can be substantiated or refuted.
+{Although the model contains only one free parameter, its origin is fundamentally different from scalar--potential scenarios such as \cite{Armendariz-Picon:2004say,BeltranJimenez:2008iye,BeltranJimenez:2009xus}.
+In our case, late-time acceleration arises from the anisotropies induced via the Ricci tensor non-minimally coupled to Bumblebee, rather than from an \textit{ad hoc} potential and fixed numerical values for the coupling constants.
+This framework, combined with the cosmic triad construction, ensures compatibility with isotropy and yields stable accelerating attractors in the dynamical system analysis. } An interesting aspect of the present scenario is that the late-time acceleration arises effectively from the Ricci–Bumblebee interaction without introducing an explicit cosmological constant.
+In this sense, the Bumblebee field can be interpreted as providing a geometrical source of dark energy associated with spontaneous Lorentz symmetry breaking.
+This can function as an initial point for studies with more complex couplings and thus restricts the possible coupling values of the complete theory.
+Consequently, the viability of Bumblebee models as potential cosmological candidates to elucidate the accelerated expansion of the Universe can be substantiated or refuted.
+Another important open issue is the perturbative consistency of Bumblebee cosmology beyond the background level.
+In particular, recent no-go results obtained for the most general marginal Bumblebee action \cite{vandeBruck:2025aaa} indicate that achieving a homogeneous and isotropic FLRW background together with healthy cosmological perturbations is highly non-trivial.
+In this respect, the present background analysis should be viewed as a first step toward identifying phenomenologically viable reduced sectors of the theory.